 Our Funded Research Projects

-In January 2026 we funded five innovative research project, three feasibility studies and two Knowledge Exchange Placements.
-See full press release here.
+To date, the DICE N+ has funded nine innovative research projects, three feasibility studies and six Knowledge Exchange Placements.
+See round A funding announcement press release here.

 If you’d like to engage with any of the teams, please reach out to them directly or contact us for an introduction.